 What’s the difference between open-loop and closed-loop prepaid cards?

-Both open-loop and closed-loop prepaid cards are cards which you pre-load with funds to spend at retail locations.
+Both open-loop and closed-loop prepaid cards are cards that you pre-load with funds to spend at retail locations.
 However, their use-cases differ.

 Closed-loop cards, like gift cards and transit cards, can only be used with specific merchants or in closed systems.